gshs-ornl/wbstats/README.md

 Introduction
 ============

 The World Bank[1] is a tremendous source of global socio-economic data; spanning several decades and dozens of topics, it has the potential to shed light on numerous global issues.
 To help provide access to this rich source of information, The World Bank themselves, provide a well structured RESTful API[2].
 While this API is very useful for integration into web services and other high-level applications, it becomes quickly overwhelming for researchers who have neither the time nor the expertise to develop software to interface with the API.
 This leaves the researcher to rely on manual bulk downloads of spreadsheets of the data they are interested in.
-This too is can quickly become overwhelming, as the work is manual, time consuming, and not easily reproducible.
+This too can quickly become overwhelming, as the work is manual, time consuming, and not easily reproducible.
 The goal of the `wbstats` R-package is to provide a bridge between these alternatives and allow researchers to focus on their research questions and not the question of accessing the data.
 The `wbstats` R-package allows researchers to quickly search and download the data of their particular interest in a programmatic and reproducible fashion; this facilitates a seamless integration into their workflow and allows analysis to be quickly rerun on different areas of interest and with realtime access to the latest available data.

 ### Highlighted features of the `wbstats` R-package:

 -   Uses version 2 of the World Bank API that provides access to more indicators and metadata than the previous API version
 -   Access to all annual, quarterly, and monthly data available in the API
 -   Support for searching and downloading data in multiple languages
--   Access to the World Bank Data Catalog Metadata, providing among other information; update schedules and supported languages
+-   Access to the World Bank Data Catalog Metadata, providing among other information, update schedules and supported languages
 -   Ability to return `POSIXct` dates for easy integration into plotting and time-series analysis techniques
 -   Returns data in either long (default) or wide format for direct integration with packages like `ggplot2` and `dplyr`
 -   Support for Most Recent Value queries